 This is a critical document to support civil society and community engagement during grant-making negotiations.
+Most TRP comments are to be addressed during grantmaking, though some may be addressed during grant implementation.
 This form should be emailed from the Global Fund Country Team to the CCM Chairperson about two months after submission of the funding request.
 Gather your constituency together and review the TRP's comments and clarifications.
 Issues flagged by the TRP will form the basis of many grant-making discussions.
 Knowing what the issues are will help you engage more effectively.

 When the Global Fund Secretariat has confirmed that the funding request is complete and the country has met the CCM eligibility requirements, the funding request is submitted to the TRP.